Malaysia Passport Ranking

-The Malaysian passport currently ranks on the 14th place according to the Guide visa index.
+The Malaysian passport currently ranks on the 14th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 178 countries.
 This makes it one of the most desirable passports in the world with a very high mobility score.
 Malaysian passport holders have visa-free and visa on arrival to countries such as Brazil, Japan, United Kingdom, United Arab Emirates and the entire European Union allowing almost instant travel worldwide.
 Malaysian passport holders do however require a visa to enter about 48 destinations in the world.
 Some destinations where a visa is required are China, India and Russia.

 Malaysia consists of 13 states and 3 federal territories.
 It is located in Southeastern Asia with neighboring countries Thailand, Singapore and Indonesia.
 The most important states are Selangor, Sabah and Johor.
 The nation has a surface area of 330,803 square kilometers and is therefore the 20th largest country in Asia.
 Its climate is tropical with annual monsoons.
 The terrain is characterized by coastal plains, hills and mountains.

 The overall population is over 32.7 million people.
 The capital of the country is Kuala Lumpur, which is also the most populous city with 1.7 million inhabitants.
 Other major cities are Seberang Perai and George Town.
 Malaysia biggest international airport is Kuala Lumpur International Airport (KUL) It has a yearly passenger traffic of 60 million passengers, making it the 21st busiest airport in the world.
 The airport is a major international hub with worldwide connections.